PPS Points of Pride: A few reasons why you can Expect Great Things at PPS!

 The school-wide Positive Behavior Intervention and Supports (PBIS) program includes everyone, students and staff.
 PBIS emphasizes teaching expectations and positive reinforcement because we know that students will succeed when offered informative corrective feedback and pro-social skills.
 The implementation of PBIS helps to decrease disruptions, increase instructional time, and improve student social behavior and academic outcomes.

-Five Schools Designated Community Schools.
+Eight Schools Designated Community Schools.

 Expansion of Restorative Practices to All Schools.